rikardbelowaverage/first_IOT_project/README.md

 5. For working with the LoPy board use one of the following IDE's : [Atom][atom_link] or [Visual Studio Code][vsc_link].
 Start the IDE when done with the installation, then install the pymakr plug-in. __Note__: [node.js][nodejs_link] is mandatory for running pymakr.
 6. Please make sure installation is correct by trying one of the following [basic examples][basic_examples] from pycom.
 7. As seen in basic examples from step 6, code is written in pymakr extension and then flashed to LoPy4 device.
-8. In the Pymakr plug-in there are four possibilities to interact with device on left hand side.
-From top to bottom they are : connecting / disconnect the communications port, run selected file, upload project to device and download from device.
+8. In the Pymakr plug-in there are five possibilities to interact with device on left hand side.
+From top to bottom they are : connecting or disconnect the communication port, run selected file, upload project to device and download from device.
+Not included in the picture is also a possibility to get device info.

 ![](https://i.imgur.com/SR4XOtX.png=100x100)